Does this test have other names?

 If you have mono, you may have a high level of a type of white blood cell called a

 lymphocyte in your blood.
-Your immune system also will make heterophile antibodies
+Your immune system also will make certain types of antibodies

 Why do I need this test?